 - guidance for households with possible coronavirus

-- guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19)
+- guidance on protecting people defined on medical grounds as extremely vulnerable from coronavirus (COVID-19) - previously known as 'shielding')

 If your dog cannot exercise at home, you may be able to get someone to walk it for you.

 Advice for those walking pets on behalf of someone not able to

 If you are walking a pet on behalf of someone who is unable to, you should wash your hands before and after handling that pet.
 You should try to walk the pet on a lead at all times and avoid direct contact with other people and animals.
 You should safely hand over a pet at the front door or hallway and avoid contact with the pet’s owner.

 If you are walking a pet from a household that is showing symptoms of the virus, you should make sure that the pet does not mix with animals from other households.